ForerunnerG34/ForerunnerG34/README.md

-- 🌱 I'm specialized in .Net
+- 🌱 I specialize in .Net
 - 📫 Reach me at www.linkedin.com/in/cesar-intriago

 <!---